 3.1 Depression as sum score

-The sum score graphs provide a high-level summary of how precarity factors collectively influence overall depression severity, focusing on aggregated relationships.
-Figure 3 illustrates the causal relationships between precarity factors (P.hou, P.emp, P.soc, S.rel, S.fin) and the depression sum score (PHQsum) under two different setups: (a) using both Gaussian CI test and RCoT, and (b) using RCoT alone.
-Black edges represent consistent causal relationships identified by both FCI and CCI, while gray edges denote inconsistent relationships that vary between the two methods.
-The edge endpoints of inconsistent gray edges are marked with circles.
-In graph (a), the key pathways suggest that employment precarity (P.emp) and social precarity (P.soc) do not cause depression (PHQsum).
-Social precarity does not cause recent relational stress (S.rel) or financial stress (S.fin), and these stressors are likely related by a latent confounder.
-Additionally, P.emp and S.fin are identified as non-causes of housing precarity (P.hou).
+Figure 3 illustrates the summary graph of the causal relationships between precariousness (P.hou, P.emp, P.soc, S.rel, S.fin) and the depression sum score (PHQsum) under two different setups: (a) using both Gaussian CI test and RCoT (providing a summary graph based on all 1600 setups), and (b) using RCoT alone (providing a summary graph based on 800 setups).
+Black edges represent consistent causal relationships identified by both FCI and CCI, while gray edges denote inconsistent relationships that vary between the two methods (i.e. present in one and not present in the other or indicating different ancestral status between the factors).
+The edge endpoints of inconsistent gray edges (indicating different ancestral status between the factors using the different methods) are marked with circles.
+In graph (a), the key pathways suggest that employment precariousness (P.emp) and social precariousness (P.soc) do not cause depression (PHQsum).
+Social precariousness does not cause recent relational stress (S.rel) or financial stress (S.fin), and these stressors are likely related by a latent confounder (indicated by the bidirectional edges that shows that both factors and not an ancestor of the other, while they are related).
+Additionally, P.emp and S.fin are identified as non-causes of housing precariousness (P.hou).
 Both FCI and CCI detect a dependency between P.emp and S.fin, but they disagree on the direction of the relationship, leaving it unclear whether S.fin causes P.emp or if the connection is mediated by an unmeasured confounder.
 A similar ambiguity exists in the relationships between S.rel and PHQsum and between S.fin and PHQsum, with the methods diverging on whether these stressors influence depression or are linked through latent variables.

 Graph (b), derived solely from the nonparametric RCoT test.
 Both graphs consistently identify that employment precarity is not a cause of housing precarity or depression, and that social precarity does not cause depression or financial stress.
 The relationship between stressors and depression remains unresolved between the two algorithms.
 However, RCoT provides greater confidence that depression is not the cause of financial stress and suggests a stronger likelihood that the financial stress may contribute to depression or that their relationship is mediated by a latent confounder.
 The role of relational stress has become less pronounced, as the edge between P.soc and S.rel is omitted, and the relationship between S.rel and S.fin is now inconsistent between the algorithms.

-Overall, both graphs together highlight the potential roles of recent stressors as being closely linked with depression, either as causes or through latent confounders.
-Employment and social precarity may also be influenced by depression, either directly or through latent variables.
-Lastly, housing precarity does not directly impact depression but remains connected to employment precarity and financial stress, either directly or through a latent confounder.
+Overall, both graphs highlight that recent stressors are closely linked with depression, either as causes or through latent confounders.
+Employment and social precariousness may be influenced by depression, either directly or the relationship would exist through latent variables.
+Lastly, housing precariousness does not directly impact depression but is connected to employment precariousness and financial stress, either directly or through a latent confounder.